brianhabana/markdown/README.md

 ## Usage

-To use the clothes picker application simply clone the repository and run the **app.py**
+To use the loans qualifier application simply clone the repository and run the **app.py**

 ```python
 python app.py